Lemoncode/parcel-by-sample/06 typescript/README.md

 }
 ```

-- Let's run sample again and we will see the build errors:
+- Unfortunately if we run the sample we can see that the plugin
+is throwing the wrong error:

 ```bash
 npm start
 ```

+> The parcel team is working on enhancing Typescript support on version 2.0